loopstick/ArduinoTutorial/README.md

 ### Is this thing on?
-Copy the code below into a new Arduino sketch or download and open the example sketch: [HelloWorld.ino](examples/HelloWorld/HelloWorld.ino)
+Copy the code below and paste it into a new Arduino sketch _OR_ download and open this example sketch: [HelloWorld.ino](/examples/HelloWorld/HelloWorld.ino)

 ```cpp
 /*